-- assuming that indicators of abuse (eg behaviour, mood and injury) relate the child's condition; - they are more prone to peer group isolation or bullying (including prejudicebased bullying); - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges.
+- assuming that indicators of abuse (eg behaviour, mood and injury) relate the child's condition; - they are more prone to peer group isolation or bullying (including prejudice-based bullying); - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges.

-Pupils with SEND are supported by their form tutor and SENCO.
-The DSL attends the department for support for learning department meetings and liaises with form tutors during pastoral team meetings to ensure that all SEND pupils are receiving adequate support.
+The School has a significant proportion of pupils with SEND who are supported by their form tutor and the SENCO.
+The DSL attends the Department for Support for Learning department meetings and liaises with form tutors during pastoral team meetings to ensure that all SEND pupils are receiving adequate support.